mollyjz/tube-the-earth/README.md

 # Tube the Earth

 ### Original web application that utilizes Google and YouTube APIs to filter YouTube videos by location of origin.
-View videos from anywhere on earth and discover what other users are searching for.
+View videos from across the globe and discover what other users are searching for.

 ### Deployed at https://mollyjz.github.io/tube-the-earth/.